UBC-CIC/census-explorer/docs/DeploymentGuide.md

    - *Stack Name*: An identifier for your stack.
    - *AWS Region*: The region where the solution will be deployed.
    - *AmplifyAppName*: The name of the Amplify app created previously.
-   - *AmplifyBackendEnv: The name of the Amplify backend environment of the app created previously.
+   - *AmplifyBackendEnv*: The name of the Amplify backend environment of the app created previously.

    To find *AmplifyAppName* and *AmplifyBackendEnv*, go to the Amplify console, and click on the app you created during frontend deployment.
 In the example provided below, the app is called "census-explorer", and the backend environment is called "devu".